© 2006

 Starts with “Can I help you?”

-Offers what the customer wants, regardless of whether that
+Offers what the customer wants, regardless of whether that is what the customer needs

 Provides price lists